Hurence/logisland/logisland-docker/full-container/README.rst

 LogIsland docker files
 ======================

-Small standalone Hadoop distribution for development and testing purpose :
+This repository contains a Docker file to build the official logisland Docker image with :

-- Spark 1.6.2
+- Spark 2.4.0
-- Elasticsearch 2.3.3
-- Kibana 4.5.1
-- Kafka 0.9.0.1
 - Logisland 1.4.0

-This repository contains a Docker file to build a Docker image with Apache Spark, HBase, Flume & Zeppelin.
-This Docker image depends on [centos 6.7](https://github.com/CentOS/CentOS-Dockerfiles) image.

 Getting the docker image from repository
 ----------------------------------------